yosefalan/instagramme/README.md

 >The live link for this project is located here: https://instagramme-mambas.herokuapp.com/

 # What You Can Do
->Your objective is to test the functionality of all features, buttons and links.

 >You can log in as a demo user with the `Demo Login` button on the login form or landing page.